Dark Spots on Hands: Complete Treatment Guide

 Step 3: SPF Hand Cream

-Apply a hand cream with SPF 30+ or layer regular SPF over a hand cream.
-This step is critical—and the most often skipped.
-Without SPF, all other treatments are undermined.
+Apply a hand cream with SPF 30+ or layer regular SPF over hand cream.
+This is the most often skipped step — without SPF, all other treatments are undermined.

 Evening Routine